rwr-community-dev/_muttrah_map_project/README.md

 1. Change into your \<RWR install directory\>/media/packages/ and clone this repository.
     * ```git clone https://github.com/rwr-community-dev/_muttrah_map_project.git```
+    * Alternatively, download this repository as a zip archive and extract into the folder.
 1. Start RWR and launch a quickmatch using map *Muttrah District*

 ## Work Sectors